Addressing Training Bias via Automated Image Annotation

-Given the error models, we emulate RF-labeling on the Caltech Pedestrian dataset, producing noisy labels for pedestrian detection.
-This requires us to first recover the 3D physical location (especially depth) of each labeled pedestrian the image data, which we approximate using the pinhole camera model~\cite{pinhole} assuming a pedestrian height of 1.76m~\cite{fryar2016anthropometric} (with 10\% random variation).
-We then inject our localization error on each instance and then project it back to the same 2D image to produce noisy labels.
+Given the above localization error model, we can now evaluate \name\ using existing pedestrian detection datasets like Caltech, producing noisy labels of pedestrians on the images.
+To do so, we first estimate the 3D physical location of each ``ground-truth'' label in the Caltech dataset (we approximate this value using the pinhole camera model~\cite{pinhole} assuming a pedestrian height of 1.76m~\cite{fryar2016anthropometric}, and then add 10\% random variation).
+We then inject our model-generated localization error on each instance and project it back to the same 2D image to create noisy labels produced by \name.

-\para{Impact on Pedestrian Detection.} Figure~\ref{fig:impactped} compares the log-average miss rate of models trained with 10k and 40k RF labeled images for different configurations (S0--S3 in Table~\ref{table:errormodel}), and that with 10k human labeled images ({\em i.e.\/} noise free labels).
+We use these noisy labels to train a pedestrian detection model, and test on other segments of the Caltech dataset.
+Figure~\ref{fig:impactped} compares the log-average miss rate of the pedestrian detection model trained with 5 minutes and 20 minutes of video images, for different \name\ localization configurations (S0-S3).
+Our baseline is the model trained with 5 minutes of video images with error-free annotations.